HEALTH & LIFE SCIENCES NEWS

 1. The COVID-19 pandemic has given industry leaders an opportunity to take a fresh look at their businesses and focus on streamlining operations and improving their organization.
 Businesses have been able to focus on safety for their patients and employees, and to improve the efficiency of internal processes through the use of novel technology.
 “Telemedicine is not a short term band-aid, but a long term tool to enhance the patient experience,” Florian said.
 Despite the pandemic’s challenges, the public health emergency highlighted the value of communication among a strong and passionate group of providers dedicated to providing care in a safe environment.

 2. Demand for essential dermatological services throughout the pandemic proved to be robust and resilient.
 Thanks in part to increasing patient knowledge and interest in both the medical and cosmetic side of dermatology, this is a time of growth.
-“With the aging baby boomers and the size [...]
+“With the aging baby boomers and the [...]

 Continue Reading